celer-network/sgn/docs/ropsten_validator_manual.md

 You should also be able to see your validator on the dashboard at `http://54.218.106.24:8000/#/dpos`.

-21. (Optional) In another terminal window, start an SGN gateway server:
+22. (Optional) You can run an SGN gateway server to serve HTTP requests.
+In another terminal window:

 ```shellscript
 sgncli gateway --laddr tcp://0.0.0.0:1317` to run a gateway.
 ```

-22. (Optional) You can withdraw your self-stake and unbond your validator candidate by running:
+23. (Optional) You can withdraw your self-stake and unbond your validator candidate by running:

 ```shellscript
 sgnops withdraw intend --candidate <candidate-eth-address> --amount 10000